 St Bees provides the opportunity for pupils to receive an outstanding all-round academic and character education whilst at the same time forming lifelong friendships.

-Founded in 1583 by Edmund Grindal, Archbishop of Canterbury, St Bees School has been an integral part of this picturesque coastal village in West Cumbria for many centuries.
-Parts of the original buildings are still in use, with significant expansion in 1844.
-Above the door of the famous Quadrangle is the school motto “Ingredere ut Proficias”.
-This can be translated from the Latin as “Enter so that you may make progress.
+Founded in 1583 by Edmund Grindal, then Archbishop of Canterbury, St Bees School has been an integral part of this picturesque coastal village in for many centuries.
+Parts of the original buildings are still in use, following significant expansion in 1844, and above the door of the famous Quadrangle is inscribed the Latin school motto Ingredere ut Proficias: Enter so that you may make progress.